The Marine Mammal Center advances global conservation through marine mammal rescue and rehabilitation, scientific research, and education.

 - Assist in outreach events, educating groups from local schools and summer camps

-- Coordinate rescue and triage responses throughout Monterey and Santa Cruz counties
+- Help coordinate rescue and triage responses throughout Monterey and Santa Cruz counties

 - Maintain rescue equipment

 - Join teams of volunteers to provide triage care for rescued seals and sea lions

 - Support data entry and tracking of the pinniped patients